 200 million Americans don’t realize foreign transaction fees can apply without foreign travel

-Not everyone travels internationally, and almost everyone assumes they’re safe from foreign fees while at home in the states.
-In fact, 4 in 10 people don’t realize that credit card companies can charge foreign fees while they’re traveling abroad, and 8 in 10 don’t understand that foreign fees can apply while they’re dealing with overseas merchants from the US.
+Not everyone travels internationally (especially these days).
+Almost everyone assumes they’re safe from foreign fees while at home in the US.
+In fact, 4 in 10 people don’t realize that credit card companies can charge foreign fees while traveling abroad.
+Eight in 10 don’t understand that foreign fees can apply while dealing with overseas merchants from the US.

 Charlie Leocha is the President of Travelers United.
-He has been working in Washington, DC, for the past ten years with Congress, the Department of Transportation and industry stakeholders on travel issues.
-He was the consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.
+He has been working in Washington, DC, for the past 14 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
+He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.